 He was also Research Fellow at Johns Hopkins Hospital in the USA and Institute of Neurology at Queens Square.
 His training in psychiatry since leaving UCH medical school in1986 was entirely at the Institute of Psychiatry and the Bethlem Royal and Maudsley Hospitals.
 Unusually for a psychiatrist, he also holds a degree in psychology, obtained with First Class Honours, and 8 other degrees and diplomas including a Masters in Statistics.
 He was awarded the Royal College of Psychiatrists’ Research Prize and Medal as well as The Maudsley Hospital’s own Denis Hill Prize, and The Osler Medal.
 The Royal College of Psychiatrists’ recently also awarded him the Morris Markowe Prize.

 "We found Housing 2019 to be a highly effective event and a great place to launch our new system.
 Overall the exhibition provided high quality leads and consistently high footfall throughout the three days.
 We were so impressed, that in 2020 we have decided to increase our stand size from 36m2 to 108m2"

 "The experience is a unique mix of networking, fun and learning.
 I have never experienced such a broad range of forward-thinking ways of hosting and presenting such as the silent talks that were happening around the venue and the model homes"

-"In my opinion, it is the single important housing event of the year where all serious sector leaders convene.
-To miss the event you run the risk of failing behind the leading pack,"
+"In my opinion, it is the single most important housing event of the year where all serious sector leaders convene.
+To miss the event you run the risk of falling behind the leading pack."